ComputationalRobotics/XM-code/README.md

 XM is a scalable and initialization-free solver for global bundle adjustment, leveraging learned depth and convex optimization.
-This repositary implement XM and its whole structure from motion pipeline XM-SfM, achieve huge speed up compare to existing solver.
+This repositary implement XM and its whole structure from motion (SfM) pipeline XM-SfM, achieve huge speed up compare to existing solver.

 ## News